 Contact Summit Organizers

-If you have additional questions, need help registering, or have special requests related to the Summit, please don’t hesitate to reach out to info@rtcinfo.org
+If you have additional questions, need help registering, have special requests related to the Summit, or would like to contribute to planning efforts, please don’t hesitate to reach out to bonnie@rtcinfo.org

 The Summit is hosted by the Farmland Access Hub, a consortium of entities working together to improve farmland access for emerging farmers, and organized by Renewing the Countryside